Souravraj1809/Souravraj1809/README.md

 # Hi!
-I am Sourav and i am inspiring tech learner that like to explore new tech.
+I am Sourav and I am inspiring tech learner that like to explore new tech.